The rigidity of sharp spectral gap in nonnegatively curved spaces: Introduction

-\item[\ding{209}] ({ Money Ball}) Finally, using the rather elementary metric \emph{Pythagorean theorem} for the underlying space that is now in the form of an isometric product space, we will argue that connected components of $\Y$ have to be $0$-dimensional.
-This means that $\X$ is $1$-dimensional; hence, by~\cite{KL-2}, $\X$ has to be a circle (with constant weight) or a line segment with a $\left(\K, \N\right)$-convex weight function.
+\item[\ding{209}] To finish the proof, we will then show that either $\widetilde \X$ admits nonempty \emph{one dimensional regular set} $\mathcal{R}_1\neq \emptyset$ (not to be confused with the regular set $\X \smallsetminus \Sing$) or it is isometric to $\X$; this is achieved by showing that the the regular set $\X \smallsetminus \Sing$ admits a foliation by non-branching so-called horizontal geodesics.
+The former will lead to $\X$ being one dimensional (by the characterization of low-dimensional RCD spaces~\cite{KL-2}) and the former will lead to a contradiction by using the metric \emph{Pythagorean theorem} for the aforementioned isometric splitting.
+This means -- again by~\cite{KL-2} -- $\X$ has to be a circle (with constant weight) or a line segment with a $\left(\K, \N\right)$-convex weight function.
 In the latter case, a simple calculation shows that since the sharp lower bound on the eigenvalue is achieved, the weight function must be constant. \end{itemize}